Super Mario Run

 Are you a bad enough dude to

 Decrypt the base game's .compressed files, they have a portion of the game's content.
+There appears to be debug events set to happen if Takebayshi or other first names of developers is set as the player's name.

-Super Mario Run is a free-to-start Mario game built off the Unity engine, adapting the "endless runner"-style game to the Mario series.
+Super Mario Run is a free-to-start Mario game built off the Unity engine, adapting the "endless runner" game style to the Mario series.

 Bowser has kidnapped Peach (again) and has even destroyed her castle (with the Toads setting up a tent in its place), so Mario sets out to rescue her (again), rally Toads to his side to help rebuild the castle, and embark on a separate journey to rescue Daisy (who has also been captured by Bowser but held separately elsewhere).